How to save data: Five tips to save data and money

-Following are six things that’ll take you five minutes to do and can save you a ton of money each month.
+No all of us need or want an unlimited plan.
+The good news is, you don’t have to sacrifice the convenience of a connected smartphone just to save money on mobile data.
+Here are five things that’ll take you five minutes to do and can save you a ton of money each month.

-Google has implemented a feature that can greatly reduce the amount of data that the Chrome browser demands.
+Google has implemented a feature in Android called Lite mode that can greatly reduce the amount of data that the Chrome browser demands.
 Using Google’s servers, Chrome condenses images and other files to optimize page sites on your mobile device.
-They also give you a visual look at how much data you’ve saved over the past month using a simple line graph.
-According to Google, your data usage can be reduced by up to 50%!
+They also give you a visual look at how much you’ve saved over the past month using a simple line graph.
+According to Google, your data usage can be reduced by up to 60%!

-To enable the “Reduce data usage” setting, head to:
+To enable the Lite mode setting, head to: